 The Wyndham Garden Grove offers an outdoor pool and on-site restaurant.
-Room options include executive and family suites for added space and amenities.
+Room options include standard room, executive and family suites for added space and amenities.

 For one low daily hospitality fee you can take advantage of Wi-Fi Internet access, unlimited Disneyland shuttle service, and self-parking, fitness center and outdoor swimming pool.

 If you want the 24/7 Disney experience and to be surrounded by the Disney magic at every turn and with every little detail, then staying at a Disney property could be for you.